MicrosoftDocs/win32/desktop-src/tablet/chinese--simplified--factoids.md

 ---
-Description: 'The following tables list formats that are available for each factoid used in Chinese (Simplified).' ms.assetid: 'dfcefe69-dacf-4a55-a2fb-7a039fa737e7'
+Description: The following tables list formats that are available for each factoid used in Chinese (Simplified). ms.assetid: dfcefe69-dacf-4a55-a2fb-7a039fa737e7
-title: 'Chinese (Simplified) Factoids'
+title: Chinese (Simplified) Factoids ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Chinese (Simplified) Factoids